RobertVejvoda/greetings-camunda/readme.md

 Best experience is from Visual Studio by running docker-compose launch adding debugging options, but it's not necessary.

 1. Start docker-compose in Infrastructure folder by running `docker-compose up`.
-I left it separate as it it the background for my other projects.
+I left it separate as it it the background for my other projects and also when updating and testing code I don't have to start everything.
+RabbitMQ is not needed.
+DMN worker is not tested. [todo].
+Inspect images, expecially MQTT.
 2. Start `docker-compose up --build` in greetings-camunda folder.
 This should build the project and create docker image.
 3. Navigate to [MailDev](http://localhost:4000/) for testing emails
 4. Navigate to [Camunda cloud self hosted](http://localhost:8080/)